natura-cosmeticos/natds-rn/docs/CodeQuality.md

 `lint`: will check for code styling errors
 `lint:fix`: will check for code styling errors and try to fix it

-## Typechecking
+## Type checking

-We use typescript as it help us a lot to document our code and cach mistakes.
+We use typescript as it help us a lot to document our code and catch mistakes.
-Make shure to add type notations to your code and tests, and to fix any type errors
+Make sure to add type notations to your code and tests, and to fix any type errors

 Related commands:
 `tsc`: will check for type errors

 ## Commit lint

-This ensure that our commits are in the right format, with the minimun needed information.
+This ensure that our commits are in the right format, with the minimum needed information.
 Read more about it [here](./Commiting.md)

 > This is the only not optional script and it will run un every commit as a pre-commit hook